Congratulations on being accepted for dual enrollment!

 If you’re taking a class on campus, you’ll need a parking permit.
 In order to obtain your permit, please fill out this form and email it, from your Messiah University email account, to firstname.lastname@example.org.
 Please note clearly on the form that you are a "dual-enrolled student" so that there will be no cost for the permit.
 (Without noting this, you will be assessed a fee.)
 Contact Falcon Exchange to determine when to pick you your permit.

 2. Locate your classroom

 If you are taking a class on campus, you'll be able to locate your classroom yourself by using the Campus Map.
 The buildings and parking lots are clearly marked so that you can figure out the best way to get to your class from your parking spot.
 If you would like to schedule an official campus tour, you can do that here.

 In order to obtain your ID card, send a JPEG photo of yourself, from your Messiah University email account, to email@example.com.
 (Your photo must be forward facing, a full head shot, no hats or sunglasses and your eyes must be open.)
 Contact the Falcon Exchange, which is located on the second floor of Eisenhower Campus Center, to determine the best time to pick up your ID card.

 4. Purchase textbooks

 Textbooks can be ordered at Textbook Express, Messiah's book store.
-Visit Textbook Express online or on campus during the hours of 8 a.m.-4 p.m., Mon.-Fri.
-If you wish to purchase textbooks on the day of orientation, we'll provide you with an opportunity to do so.
+Visit Textbook Express online or on campus during the hours of 8 a.m.-4 p.m., Mon.-Fri. during the academic year.

 5. Know emergency procedures